|

 boredom - you or your partner.
 If you

-accept respon-sibility, go ahead.
+accept responsibility, go ahead.
 If not,

-check for a false self.
+check for a disabled true Self.

 Affirm that your

-rights are just as legitimate and
+personal rights are just as legitimate and

-important as the other person's.
-If you
+important as the other person's -

 don't feel this, check for a false self.